Master of Science in School Counseling

 - B.S. degree or its equivalent from an accredited college or university

-- Academic background in psychology, education, sociology, law or related behavioral science, or work experience in a school, social agency, hospital, criminal justice, or community action program
+- Academic background in psychology, education, sociology, law or related behavioral science, or work experience in a school, social agency, hospital, criminal justice, or community action program ideal but not required

 - Minimum cumulative undergraduate GPA of 3.0